anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 *In progress:*
 - *On the Family* -- St. John Paul II
-- *Understanding Physics: The Electron, Proton, and Neutron* -- Isaac Asimov
+- *The History of Physics* -- Isaac Asimov
 - *Eating the Sunrise* -- Christopher West

 *Completed:*